nial0003/e25-prog2/01-rest-api-and-spring-data-jpa/01-intro-to-rest-api-and-jpa/guides/03-spring-boot-rest-api-jpa.md

 ## Conclusion
 In this tutorial, we have created a simple Spring Boot REST API with Spring Data JPA to manage courses.
 We have implemented all CRUD operations and tested them using both a web browser and the terminal.
 This is a foundational step in building more complex applications with Spring Boot and JPA.

-## Exercises
-1. Add a service layer that handles the business logic.
-This will make the controller depend on `CourseService` instead of `CourseRepository`, and the service will depend on `CourseRepository`.
-For these small applications, it really doesn't matter, but if you add more complex logic, it is a good practice to separate the concerns.
-2. Repeat the same steps for a `Student` entity, creating a `StudentRepository`, `StudentController`, and implementing CRUD operations.